 The app can float as a persistent overlay above all other apps — useful when a driver needs to check navigation while keeping the call active in a corner of the screen.
 Incoming peer calls bring the overlay to the front automatically with ring + vibration, ensuring the driver never misses an urgent call from dispatch.

 Connects to the Chameleon AI IDE on a desktop or office PC via WebSocket.
-The office can push GPX routes, invoice PDFs and manifest data to drivers in the field.
-The Chameleon signal server (chameleon_signal.py) runs on the PC or in Termux on any phone in the fleet, so no cloud relay is required.
+The office can push GPX routes, POI sets, invoice PDFs and manifest data to drivers over the always-on signal channel — no active video call required.
+The signal server runs on the PC or any phone; no cloud relay needed.

 Full UI translation plus live PTT speech translation powered by on-device Argos Translate